utopia-foss/dantro/doc/plotting/plot_data_selection.rst

    :width: 100%
    :alt: DAG visualization

-The colors indicate the following node status:
+The colors indicate the following node status, as detailed in the legend:

 - green: computation succeeded
 - yellow: computation failed but a :ref:`fallback value <dag_error_handling>` was used